PennTURBO/Turbo-Documentation/drivetrain.md

 To run the application from the SBT console:

-* In Command Line, change to directory "drivetrain"
+* In Command Line, change to directory "Drivetrain/drivetrain"
 * Run 'sbt' (Windows) or './sbt' (Linux)

 If this is your first time running the project, SBT will take a few moments to download the necessary dependencies and compile the code.
 Once it's finished, you can proceed to run Drivetrain.

+If you are planning to develop in Eclipse, run the "eclipse" command in SBT to generate SBT plugin files.
+The SBT-eclipse plugin is included.

 ###### Running Drivetrain Piecewise